-Roadside - The roadside is the area outside the traveled roadway.
-This applies to all lands managed by the Washington State Department of Transportation (WSDOT) and may extend to elements outside the right of way boundaries.
+Roadside - The roadside is the area of highway right of way outside the traveled roadway.
+This applies to all lands owned and maintained by the Washington State Department of Transportation (WSDOT) and may extend to elements outside the right of way boundaries.
 It includes unpaved median strips and auxiliary facilities such as rest areas, roadside parks, viewpoints, heritage markers, pedestrian and bicycle facilities, wetlands and their associated buffer areas, stormwater treatment facilities, park and ride lots, and quarries and pit sites within the right of way.